Are you looking for ways to make your team happier and more engaged this year?

 One of the most basic needs is having good health and knowing that if any of your teammates get sick, they can quickly and effectively get treatment without worrying about the bill.

 How the insurance works, what it covers, and how much it costs varies depending on the country.
-So it makes sense to match what you offer in your home country with the same amount in others if you have a remote company.
+So it makes sense to match what you offer in your home country with the same amount in others if you have a small company.

 Personal development fund